omise/bluepine/README.md

 #### Using subset of default params' attributes `params: %i[...]`

-Assume that we want to use only some of the default params' attrbiutes, e.g. `currency` (but not other attributes).
+Assume that we want to use only some of the default params' attrbutes, e.g. `currency` (but not other attributes).
 We can specify it as follows.

 ```ruby
 patch :update, path: "/:id", params: %i[currency]